 Two recent articles in Slate and the New York Times have shed light on a new photo project by Columbia College adjunct Barbara Karant, which involves the Johnson Publishing Company's old headquarters at 820 South Michigan Avenue.
 After the building was sold to Columbia College in 2010, Karant sought - and received - permission to photograph it.
 Over the past few years she has been developing an impressive photo archive of the building's vintage interior.

-The access Karant has been able to get is remarkable - presumably helped by her position at Columbia, and also her strong reputation as an architectural and design photographer.
-On her personal website, she describes the project as an effort to capture the company's unique heritage before 820 South Michigan is transformed into a new library and archive centre.
+The access Karant has been able to get is remarkable - presumably helped by her relationship with Columbia, and also her strong reputation as an architectural and design photographer.
+On her personal website, she describes the project as an effort to capture the company's unique heritage before 820 South Michigan is (or at least is scheduled to be) transformed into a new library and archive centre.

 "This project documents the core essence of the Johnson Publishing Company's historic building in its semi-skeletal state before the final remnants of John Moutoussamy's architectural design, Arthur Elrod's interiors and the last vestiges of the original JPC communal workspace vanish."